rusili/AC-Android/lessons/stacks-and-queues/README.md

 }
 ```

-Perhaps someone passed away before they could retire :coffin:, and you wanted to update your queue accordingly - you could use the method
+Perhaps someone passed away before they could retire :coffin:, and you wanted to update your queue accordingly - you could use the method ```.remove()```

 ## Stack